 Events, like goals, can be tracked on actions like downloads, searches, video play/pause, registration and more.
 Events are triggered in goals and campaigns when visitors achieve digital objectives.

-Marketing Automation is the process of nurturing website visitors by delivering real-time, automated responses triggered by actions visitors complete during user journeys.
+Marketing automation is the process of nurturing website visitors.
+Marketers can configure automation campaigns to deliver real-time, automated responses triggered by actions visitors complete during user journeys.

 - Trigger: A customer abandons their shopping cart

 - Automation: An automated email is sent to remind the customer they’re cart is abandoned.
 The email may even offer a discount for completing the purchase.
 This is marketing automation process was triggered

 - Automation: An automated ‘thank you’ email is sent